 The artist works from his home studio in Üsküdar, a district most famous for the iconic Maiden’s Tower.
 This is also one of the many landmarks that he transforms in his covers for The Guide Istanbul.
 But like any creative work, inspiration does not always come easily.
 “Galata Tower, Maiden’s Tower… Istanbul has a lot of iconic sights, but after a while you start going round in circles and the creative side becomes more difficult.
 So I try to make it more interesting by adding wit and humor.
 Once I’ve thought of the idea behind the cover then the rest is easier,” he says.
 In fact Galata Tower is one of Girgin’s favorite subjects, appearing on many of the covers: “I like the image of that stone tower on top of a chaotic pile of buildings.”

-And at only 31 years old, Girgin has already illustrated more than 80 children’s books.
+At only 31 years old in 2016, Girgin has already illustrated more than 80 children’s books.
 His distinctive illustrations grace the pages of books such as the lauded Sefa the Lazy Fish by Tülin Kozikoğlu, recently included in the International Youth Library’s White Ravens Catalogue.
 After winning several awards in Turkey and abroad, Girgin is now a candidate for the 2018 Hans Christian Andersen Awards – the world’s most prestigious prize for children’s authors and illustrators.
 But he hadn’t always dreamed of being an illustrator.
 “My first arts and design education was at fine arts lycée in Istanbul.
 I passed the practical exam for a place at the school, and that changed my life.
 Then I studied in the industrial design department at Mimar Sinan Fine Arts University,” Girgin recalls.
 “In the meantime I had started drawing, and I met children’s authors and started doing illustrations for magazines.
 Then the Internet came along and I realized that ‘illustrator’ was an actual career.”

 The illustrator is also positive about the growing popularity of this art in Turkey, especially among young people.
 “The older generation of illustrators are very few and had a limited market.
 But it’s opening up now to more people,” he says.
 As for himself, Girgin identifies his art with a long tradition.
 “Illustration is an art that appeals to more people [than gallery art], and it’s more comprehensible.
 But actually, we can think of Biblical paintings from the Renaissance as a kind of illustration.
 In fact, even cave paintings can go into that category – the cave artists used pictures to tell stories from their lives.”